 \subsubsection{Bolometric luminosity function}

-We present the bolometric luminosity functions predicted by our model and compare them with the observational estimates in Figure.\,\ref{fig:LF_bol}.
+We present the bolometric luminosity functions predicted by our model and compare them with the observational estimates in Fig.\,\ref{fig:LF_bol}.
 Model-predicted bolometric luminosities are calculated by directly integrating AGN SEDs.
 Error estimates (grey shaded areas) include Poisson error and cosmic variance $\sigma=\sqrt{\sigma_\mathrm{CV}^2+\sigma_\mathrm{P}^2}$.
-The cosmic variance is calculated by splitting the simulation box into 125 sub-volumes of approximately $96\mathrm{Mpc/h}$ on each side. {The observational data are taken from \citet{hasinger2005, ueda2003,ueda2014,aird2015, Peca2023, Thorne2022}.
-In their studies, \citet{hasinger2005, ueda2003,ueda2014,aird2015} utilized the AGN SED template from \citet{marconi2004} to convert their X-ray observations to bolometric values, while \citet{Thorne2022} estimated AGN bolometric luminosity functions by converting data from the FUV to FIR into bolometric luminosities using the SED fitting code \textsc{ProSpect}.}
+The cosmic variance is calculated by splitting the simulation box into 125 sub-volumes of approximately $96\mathrm{Mpc/h}$ on each side.
+The observational data are converted from hard and soft X-ray observations \citep{ueda2014, aird2015}, utilizing the bolometric corrections derived in \citet{marconi2004}.
+We also take the bolometric luminosity functions estimated by \citet{Thorne2022}, which are converted from the FUV to FIR observation using the SED fitting code \textsc{ProSpect}.

-Our model successfully reproduces the bolometric luminosity function up to z $\sim$ 1.2, but struggles to predict the number density accurately for $z>2$, particularly at high luminosities.
-This discrepancy in bright AGNs at higher redshifts aligns with the differences in the active AGN fraction shown in Figure.~\ref{fig:f_AGN}.
+Our model successfully reproduces the bolometric luminosity function up to $z\approx1.2$, but struggles to predict the number density accurately for $z>2$, particularly at high luminosities.